unoplatform/uno/doc/blog/201808-UnoUnderTheHoodButton.md

 I made a blank app using the [Uno Solution template](https://marketplace.visualstudio.com/items?itemName=nventivecorp.uno-platform-addin) and put this code on the main page.
 Whenever the [Button](https://docs.microsoft.com/en-us/uwp/api/windows.ui.xaml.controls.button) is clicked, the number goes up.
 Add a bit more chrome and we could have a [viral hit](https://en.wikipedia.org/wiki/Cow_Clicker).

 Note that the XAML is useful here but not obligatory, either on UWP or Uno.
 We could have defined and created all our views in C#, had we really wanted to.
+That flexibility is handy to have.

 ## Exhibit A - the visual tree